rlmcpherson/s3gof3r/README.md

 # s3gof3r #

-s3gof3r provides fast, concurrent, streaming access to Amazon S3.
+s3gof3r provides fast, parallelized, pipelined streaming access to Amazon S3.
 It includes a command-line interface: `gof3r`.

-It is tuned for high speed transfer of large objects into and out of Amazon S3.
+It is optimized for high speed transfer of large objects into and out of Amazon S3.
 Streaming support allows for usage like:

 ```
   $ tar -czf - <my_dir/> | gof3r put -b <s3_bucket> -k <s3_object>